bitfocus/companion-module-zoom-osc-iso/companion/HELP.md

 This module gives you deep control of Zoom from the convenience of controllers like the StreamDeck.
 Powered by ZoomOSC and ZoomISO, this module provides a bidirectional link to Zoom so that you can see the names of participants on the keys of your controller, and manage them effectively.
 This is a zero-code solution, so you don’t need to research any APIs.
 Everything is drag-and-drop from the module presets collection.
 Advanced users can build their own buttons with the actions and feedback available in this module directly without implementing the API commands for ZoomOSC and ZoomISO themselves.

-# Setup
+## Setup

-You are required to use a licensed version of ZoomOSC or ZoomISO when working with this module.
+It is highly suggested that you a licensed version of ZoomOSC or ZoomISO when working with this module.
 The minimum versions that are compatible with this module are ZoomOSC 4.2 and ZoomISO 2.0.6.
 You can learn more about these products at [https://liminalet.com](https://liminalet.com)

 In the OSC Settings of ZoomOSC or ZoomISO, configure the following settings: